-This game is also a new addition to my collection.
-I have tried it 4 times so far with my middle school students and it has been very popular.
+This game is a relatively new addition to my collection.
+It has been very popular.
 I learned about it from my Spanish colleague, Joan Conner who used it successfully with her class.
 Multas Gratias!
 It is a great warm-up for a long block (80 minutes or more) or simply a great activity on its own when students simply can't sit any more.

 Ridiculously simple - always a a feature for me.
 You take about 20 pieces of 8x10 pieces of paper and write phrases on them that you want your students to become more familiar with.
 You can of course just write words but I think phrases work better.
 Here's a sample of some phrases I recently used.
 These are phrases based on Chapter 14 in Ecce Romani but of course any phrases will work.
 If you have a more concrete vocabulary list, you can make pictures instead of Latin phrases.
 This of course will take longer but ultimately is better for acquisition.

 There should be at least one paper with a different phrase for each student.
 I would suggest making at least five extra.
 The second thing you need is a pool noodle or some other soft instrument a student use to "bop" or "tuxtax" someone's desk.
 Pool noodles are perfect because they are about 4 feet in length, make a satisfying thwack when they hit a desk but are completely non injurious.
 Having no pool noodle, I bought a piece of pipe insulation about the same length as the pool noodle.
 Works just as well and was less than $2.00 to purchase.
 Sweet.